hirrolot/metalang99/optimization_tips.md

 # Optimization tips

-_This document describes a few optimisation tips when using Metalang99._
+_This document describes a few optimization tips when using Metalang99._

 Generally speaking, the fewer reduction steps you perform, the faster you become.
 A reduction step is a concept defined formally by the [specification].
 Here is its informal (and imprecise) description: